funkytaco/php-mvc-bootstrap/README.md

 5. Submit a pull request :D

 ## History
-  - v 0.8 - Removed M/V/C/PDO from Git tracking for modularity.
   - v 0.7.5 stripped out Bootstrap from master branch and moved it to a bootstrap branch.
   - v 0.7.4 PHPUnit Travis-CI tests.
 Callout CSS.
 PDO Config file added.
 PDO structure and file name changes.
 Code cleanup for Routes.php
   - v 0.7.3 Updated license.
 PDO wrapper changes.
   - v 0.7.2 Initial commit

-## Credits
-Created by [@funkytaco] based on [No Framework] by [@PatrickLouys].

-## License

-# DON'T BE A DICK PUBLIC LICENSE

-> Version 1, December 2009

-> Copyright (C) 2009 Philip Sturgeon <email@philsturgeon.co.uk>

- Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-> DON'T BE A DICK PUBLIC LICENSE
-> TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

- 1. Do whatever you like with the original work, just don't be a dick.

-     Being a dick includes - but is not limited to - the following instances:

-     1a.
-Outright copyright infringement - Don't just copy this and change the name.
-     1b.
-Selling the unmodified original with no work done what-so-ever, that's REALLY being a dick.
-     1c.
-Modifying the original work to contain hidden harmful content.
-That would make you a PROPER dick.

- 2. If you become rich through modifications, related works/services, or supporting the original work, share the love.
-Only a dick would make loads off this work and not buy the original work's creator(s) a pint.

- 3. Code is provided with no warranty.
-Using somebody else's code and bitching when it goes wrong makes you a DONKEY dick.
-Fix the problem yourself.
-A non-dick would submit the fix back.

 [Bootstrap]:http://www.getbootstrap.com/